ligato/docs/docs/plugins/vpp-plugins.md

 **2. Using REST:**

-The REST currently supports only retrieving of the existing configuration.
+Currently REST only supports the retrieval of the existing configuration.
 The following command can be used to read all bridge domains via cURL:

 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/bd